doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/secondrules.md

 1) You must have at least 60 cards in your playing deck at the start of the game.

 2) You may not have more than **five copies** of the exact same card in your deck at the beginning of the game.
-For instance, when the game begins, you can't have more than five **Narrow Escape** cards in your deck.
+For instance, when the game begins, you can't have more than five *NARROW ESCAPE!* cards in your deck.

 Once you've played DOOMTROOPER a few times and increased the size of your collection, you'll find deck building challenging and rewarding.
 It ensures that your games will always be unique and interesting.